untwisted/untwisted/README.md

 A library for asynchronous programming in python.

 Despite of the above statement being true it doesn't answer the question entirely.
 Untwisted is a different approach to solve the problem of implementing networking applications.
 Untwisted architecture makes it simpler to handle internet protocols, consequently it is easier to implement applications that run on top of such protocols.

 Untwisted supports asynchronously dealing with sockets, file descriptors while spawning threads to perform other jobs.
 It is possible to talk to a process using a thread based approach or a unix file descriptor while waiting for socket's events.
 Untwisted basically solves the problem that some python libraries like pexpect and twisted proposes to solve in a neat and powerful way.

+Untwisted is extremely modular, applications that are implemented on top of untwisted tend to be succint and elegant.
+Untwisted has an impressive performance when compared to other python frameworks.

+You may be wondering right now why you would endevour to learn a new python asynchronous framework once you have spent so many hours trying to learn asynchronous programming in python with other frameworks.
+One of the reasons to learn untwisted framework is the fact that you'll spend some pleasant hours understanding untwisted and some minutes implementing complex applications on top of it.
+Another reason is that if you like clean, consistent and high performance code then untwisted is for you.

 ### Web Server

+A basic rapidserv web application.

 ~~~python
 from untwisted.plugins.rapidserv import RapidServ, core